Chef Advocate Profile: Stuart Reb Donald

 Stuart has worked under the tutelage of renowned chefs such as Alec Naman, Tom Houle, Jon Gibson, and Marc Walden.
-After years honing his skills he was named executive chef at Mars Hill Cafe.
+After years of honing his skills, he was named executive chef at Mars Hill Cafe.
 It was in turning around the struggling non-profit eatery that people began to take notice.
 Stints as chef de cuisine at RBS Chicken Shack and Roma Café, as well as lunch chef at Little House Midtown, then followed, leading up to a post as executive chef at the acclaimed Lucky Irish Pub & Grill and Loda Bier Garten.
-He’s the current executive chef of Bella Sara Gardens in Loxley, AL
+He was also the executive chef of Bella Sara Gardens in Loxley, AL

-In addition to his duties in the kitchen, Donald is also an award-winning food writer having penned hundreds of articles, three cookbooks, and two anthologies of celebrity chef interviews.
+Donald is also an award-winning food writer, having penned hundreds of articles, three cookbooks and two anthologies of celebrity chef interviews.

 On Sunday mornings Stuart is one half of the dynamic duo of dining on FM Talk 1065’s hit food and wine show “Sip & Chew with Mike and Stu” where he is a spirited advocate for local ingredients and locally owned businesses.

 JON GIBSON WHEELHOUSE OPP *ASPA’S 2017 CHEF OF THE YEAR* Chef Jon Gibson started his culinary career “flippin’ burgers” at the local Hardee’s restaurant and...